 If there is space available, yes.

 Check out each course description under our "Training Courses" page link at the top of this page.
-The Technical and Canyon Rescue Courses begin meeting at our office located in Blanding Utah.
-The Advanced Course is done meeting at the Sandthrax Campground in the North Wash area of Utah.
+The Technical Course is conducted out of the Sandthrax Campsite in North Wash Utah as well as at the Tucker Ranch in Moab Utah.
+The Advanced Course is conducted out of the sae Sandthrax Campsite in North Wash Utah.
+The Canyon Rescue Course meeti at our office location in Blanding Utah.

 Obviously weather prediction is a tricky thing to do, just watch your local weather report and see how often they get it right.
 Anything more than a week in advance is a guesstimate.
 We schedule courses based on historical averages of weather patterns.